 We have evaluated (i) our advisory relationships with the UCITS Fund and the Westwood Funds®, (ii) our relationship as sponsor of the Common Trust Funds ("CTFs") and managing member of the private investment funds Westwood Hospitality Fund I, LLC and Westwood Technology Opportunities Fund I, LP (collectively, the "Private Funds") and (iii) the private company discussed in Note 4 "Investments" ("Private Equity") to determine whether each of these entities is a variable interest entity ("VIE") or voting ownership entity ("VOE").
 Based on our analysis, we determined that the CTFs and Private Funds were VIEs, as the at-risk equity holders do not have the ability to direct the activities that most significantly impact the entity's economic performance, and the Company and its representatives have a majority control of the entities' respective boards of directors and can influence the respective entities' management and affairs.
 Although we have related parties on the UCITS Fund board of directors, the shareholders have rights to remove the current directors by a simple majority vote and so we determined that the UCITS Fund is not a VIE.
 As the Company and its representatives do not have representation on the Westwood Funds® or the Private Equity independent boards of directors, which direct the activities that most significantly impact the entities' economic performance, we determined that the Westwood Funds® and the Private Equity were not VIEs.
 Therefore, the UCITS Fund, Westwood Funds® and Private Equity should be analyzed under the VOE consolidation method.
-Based on our analysis of our investments in these entities for the periods ending March 31, 2019 and December 31, 2018, we have not consolidated the CTFs, Private Funds or LLCs under the VIE method or the UCITS Fund, Westwood Funds® or Private Equity under the VOE method, and therefore the financial results of these entities are not included in the Company's consolidated financial results.
+Based on our analysis of our investments in these entities for the periods ending June 30, 2019 and December 31, 2018, we have not consolidated the CTFs, Private Funds or LLCs under the VIE method or the UCITS Fund, Westwood Funds® or Private Equity under the VOE method, and therefore the financial results of these entities are not included in the Company's consolidated financial results.

-As of March 31, 2019 and December 31, 2018, our seed investments aggregated approximately \$6.4 million and \$6.1 million, respectively, in the Westwood Funds.
-The seed investments were provided for the sole purpose of showing the economic substance needed to establish the funds.
-The Company's seed investments in these funds are included in "Investments, at fair value" on our Condensed Consolidated Balance Sheets.
+As of June 30, 2019 and December 31, 2018, our seed investments in the Westwood Funds aggregated approximately \$6.5 million and \$6.1 million, respectively.
+The seed investments were provided for the sole purpose of showing the economic substance needed to establish the funds and are included in "Investments, at fair value" on our Condensed Consolidated Balance Sheets.

 We have not otherwise provided any financial support not previously contractually obligated to provide, and there are no arrangements that would require us to provide additional financial support to any of these entities.
-Our seed investments in the above-mentioned Westwood Funds®, the UCITS Fund and the CTFs are accounted for as investments in accordance with our other investments described in Note 4 "Investments."
-We recognized fee revenue from the Westwood VIEs and Westwood VOEs of approximately \$8.7 million and \$12.6 million for the three months ended March 31, 2019 and 2018, respectively.
+Our seed investments in the above-mentioned Westwood Funds®, the UCITS Fund and the CTFs are accounted for as investments consistent with our other investments described in Note 4 "Investments."
+We recognized fee revenue from the Westwood VIEs and Westwood VOEs of approximately \$8.4 million and \$12.0 million for the three months ended June 30, 2019 and 2018, respectively.
+We recognized fee revenue from the Westwood VIEs and Westwood VOEs of approximately \$17.1 million and \$24.6 million for the six months ended June 30, 2019 and 2018, respectively.